 Please also note that, owing to the enormous number of submissions we receive, if your submission falls into the "What we do not represent" category, we will not respond.

-If you would like to submit your work to us, please send us a one-page synopsis (not a glorified jacket blurb) that gives a full explanation of the plot, and the first ten pages (double spaced for ease of reading).
+If you would like to submit your work to us, please send us a one-page synopsis (not a glorified jacket blurb) that gives a full explanation of the plot, and the first three chapters or up to fifty pages (double spaced for ease of reading) if submitting by email and the first ten pages (double spaced for ease of reading) if submitting by post .
 Please include a brief letter telling us about yourself, why you have written this book, and about your past work and future writing plans.

 You can submit via post or email: